On Hardness and Approximation of Broadcasting in Structured Graphs: Efficient Polynomial Time Approximation Schemes

-In the light of Lemmas~\ref{lem:general_case_reduction} and \ref{lemma:kpath-le-twocovertwo}, presenting a PTAS for broadcasting in $k$-path graphs reduces to presenting a PTAS for the \twocovertwo problem.
+\paragraph*{EPTAS for \twocovertwo} In the light of Lemmas~\ref{lem:general_case_reduction} and \ref{lemma:kpath-le-twocovertwo}, presenting an EPTAS for \telebr in \kpath graphs reduces to presenting an EPTAS for the \twocovertwo problem.
 This is the focus of the present section.
 Specifically, we prove \Cref{thm:twocovertwo}, which establishes the existence of a $(1+\epsilon)$-approximation algorithm for \twocovertwo for any $\epsilon > 0$.
-Our approach closely parallels the rounding and covering techniques used in Section~\ref{subsec:twocover} for $k$-cycle graphs.
+Our approach closely parallels the rounding and covering techniques used in Section~\ref{subsec:twocover} for \kcycle graphs.
 In particular, it also addresses the covering problem through a two-stage approximation scheme that leverages the concept of rounded sets (see \Cref{def:roundset}) to reduce the problem complexity.
-The main idea is to transform the original ground multiset and the two covering sets into simplified versions with constant support (i.e., bounded numbers of distinct elements), so that exhaustive search becomes computationally feasible while still preserving provable approximation guarantees.
+The main idea is to transform the original ground multiset and the two covering sets into simplified versions with constant support (i.e., bounded numbers of distinct elements), so that an ILP formulation becomes computationally feasible while still preserving provable approximation guarantees.

-Our PTAS for \twocovertwo proceeds by reducing the original instance to one with bounded support.
+Our EPTAS for \twocovertwo proceeds by reducing the original instance to one with bounded support.
 Given an input multiset $S$, we first form its \emph{rounded version} $\roundset{p}{S}$, where each element is rounded up to a larger element of $S$ so that the number of distinct values becomes $p$.
 Here $p$ depends only on $\epsilon$.
 Although rounding inflates item sizes, we show that the optimal covering cost for $\roundset{p}{S}$ is at most a $(1+1/p)$ factor larger than that of $S$ (\Cref{proposition:optroundset:2}).
 Thus, solving the rounded instance suffices for approximation.